oracle/node-oracledb/doc/src/user_guide/bind.rst

 bind parameters, then Oracle can re-use context from the initial execution, generally improving performance.
-However, if similar statements contain hard coded values instead of bind parameters, Oracle sees the statement text is different and will be less efficient.
+However, if similar statements contain hard coded values instead of bind parameters, Oracle sees that the statement text is different and will be less efficient.

 Bind parameters can be used to substitute data values.
 They cannot be used for direct substitution of column or table names in dynamically